 Let’s examine the benefits of hiring older women in tech.

-As part of my research for this article on ageism, I decided to scope out the most notable authority on age – AARP and found an article writing by Nathaniel Reade, AARP The Magazine, who has written The Surprising Benefits of Older Workers.
+As part of my research for this article on ageism, I decided to scope out the most notable authority on age – AARP and found an article writing by Nathaniel Reade, AARP The Magazine, who’s written The Surprising Benefits of Older Workers.

 Let’s start by debunking a myth: